HomeArticle

 He admitted that he hasn't fully figured out the political, economic, and social impacts behind this.

-5. Don't panic.
-Human adaptability is seriously underestimated.
+5. But don't panic.
+Human adaptability is severely underestimated.

 Altman is not an AI doomsayer.

-He repeatedly emphasized a point: Although AGI sounds like it will completely subvert society, the experience of being in it won't be as terrifying as it sounds.
+He repeatedly emphasized the view that although AGI sounds like it will completely subvert society, the actual experience won't be as terrifying as it sounds.
 At most, you'll feel a bit confused in the first few days.

 Humans long to be valuable to each other, to compete, to create, and to express themselves.
 These underlying driving forces won't disappear.

-Maybe the occupations 100 years from now will be completely different from today's, but people will always have something to do and will always care about the connection between people.
+Maybe the occupations 100 years from now will be completely different from today's, but people will always have something to do and will always care about human connections.

 6. Don't be afraid to compete with OpenAI.

-Someone asked what if OpenAI becomes an ultimate giant?
+Someone asked what would happen if OpenAI became an ultimate giant.

 Altman's answer was unexpectedly honest: Back then, everyone said it was impossible to compete with Google, but we did it.